zimmski/tavor/doc/format.md

 This example can hold for example the strings "", "a", "b", "ab", "aab" or any amount of "a" characters ending with one or no "b" character.

-## Grouping
+## <a name="grouping"></a>Grouping

 Tokens can be grouped using parenthesis.
 A group starts with <code>(</code> and ends with <code>)</code> and is a token on its own.
 This means that it can be mixed with other tokens.
 Additionally, a group starts a new scope between its parenthesis and can therefore hold a sequence of tokens.
+The tokens between the parenthesis is called the <code>group body</code>.

 The following example declares that the token <code>START</code> either holds the string "old news" or "new news".